andrew-field/go-template/README.md

     schedule:
       interval: "weekly"
   ```
+11. If public, in settings-> code security, enable private vulnerability reporting.
-11. In settings->branches, update branch protection rule to require status checks, the branch is up to date and commits require a signature.
+12. In settings->branches, update branch protection rule to require status checks, the branch is up to date and commits require a signature.
 Can't add these rules if the repository is private.
-12. In settings->actions, allow GitHub actions to create and approve pull requests.
+13. In settings->actions, allow GitHub actions to create and approve pull requests.
-13. In settings->secrets and variables->actions, add a repository secret ACTIONS_RUNNER_DEBUG as true, to allow debug logging in github actions.
+14. In settings->secrets and variables->actions, add a repository secret ACTIONS_RUNNER_DEBUG as true, to allow debug logging in github actions.
-14. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings->general page.
+15. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings->general page.

 [Code cov icicle svg markdown goes here]